 You probably pick up a rotisserie chicken from the grocery store every now and then if you don’t roast your own.
-I do, probably once every two weeks or so, and make stock from the leftover carcass.
-It’s an easy way to always have homemade chicken stock on hand – plus, I like the idea of using the entire animal for nourishment.
-This is my recipe.
+I do, probably once a week, and I always make stock from the leftovers and bones.
+It’s an easy way to always have homemade chicken stock on hand – plus, I like the idea of not throwing anything away.
+Here’s how I make it.
 It is infinitely variable, so please don’t worry about proper herbs or exact measurements.
-Just don’t add salt.
+Just don’t add salt – not yet.
 This is an ingredient, not a finished soup, and you can adjust the seasoning later on.

 If you refrigerate this instead of freezing, you may notice it looks like Jell-o.
 If so, congratulations!
 You’ve made a perfect, luscious, extra-rich, nutrient-filled chicken stock.